W-Mills/rust-book/README.md

 ```

 ---
-# Crates and Modules Ch.
+# Crates and Modules: Ch.
 7
 ## Packages and Crates
 - Packages => A Cargo feature to build, test and share creates
 - Crates => A tree of modules that produces a library or executable